cositehq/sanity-plugin-simpler-color-input/README.md

 This can be adapted to fit the framework you're using.
 You just need to know that the `textColor` and `highlightColor` color values are stored in the `value` property.

+### A Note on Sanity's Visual Editing Experience
+If you are using Sanity's Visual Editing experience, specifically their [overlays](https://www.sanity.io/docs/visual-editing-overlays) and [Stega-encoding](https://www.sanity.io/docs/stega), you will need to clean the color values before using them in your CSS.
+See how to do this in the discussion [here](https://github.com/cositehq/sanity-plugin-simpler-color-input/issues/11#issuecomment-2341777670).

 ## ⚙️ Options

 ### Color list